 Other Monsters and Villains

 An extremely powerful and psychotic alicorn pony who is devoted to murdering both Twilight and Trixie in Crisis on Two Equestrias.

-Has Four Mommies: The Twilights and Trixies from both the Lunaverse and Celestiaverse.
+- Has Two Mommies: Four, actually.
+The Twilights and Trixies from both the Lunaverse and the Maneverse.

 Tamberlaan donkey prince.
 Made a deal to Grogar to kill his father, siblings and ponies to become king of Tambelon.